 Jim McGinn has been farming this land since 1990 when he started working on a neighbor’s farm.
 He helped start Rising River Farm in 1994, with a few dear friends.
 Jim is the primary field manager and fix-it guy.
 He thrives on the puzzle of how to keep the whole show running smoothly.
 He juggles innumerable tasks: the crew, irrigation, harvest, transplanting, tractor work, and all the little “surprises” that seem to come at the worst possible time.
 He is amazing.
 Twenty plus years later, I am still in awe.

 Jennifer Belknap (that's me) has been farming since 1994.
-After a one season stint in Vermont, I co-founding my own cooperatively run vegetable farm in the Skagit Valley.
+After a one season stint in Vermont, I co-founded my own cooperatively run vegetable farm in the Skagit Valley.
 Love of farming and a certain farmer led me to join Jim at Rising River in 1997.
 I am a whirling dervish behind the scenes and am tasked with all things administrative.
 I manage the CSA, deal with orders, and take care of the general customer service.
 I also do all the field seeding and manage the greenhouses.
 My favorite part is planting and fancy myself a bit of a Johnny Appleseed.

 A Word About How We Farm

 Since day one, we have been certified organic.
 Our aim is to create a healthy soil, which will then yield healthy food.
 We use cover cropping, careful crop rotation, fallowing (resting the land) and proper fertilization with only natural ingredients to build a healthy soil and reduce the presence of disease and pests.
 We are surrounded by wild hedgerows, hay fields, a creek, woods, and like-minded, responsible neighbors which helps keep our fields protected and clean.